 Eventually, the religious leaders' influence with the Hawaiian monarchy pushed the whalers out.
 Honolulu became the permanent seat of government in 1845, and from that point the history of the city and the islands as a whole merged.
 A new Hawai‘i surfaced—one centered on a then-booming sugar industry—with many of the missionaries' business-minded sons among the wealthiest and most powerful residents.
 Brought in to work on the sugar (and later, pineapple) plantations, Chinese, Japanese, Portuguese, Puerto Rican, Korean and Filipino laborers settled here, further contributing to the varied cultural heritage of Hawai‘i.

 Honolulu fuses the spirit of the Hawaiian people with tastes, ideals and styles borrowed from Asia, Europe and North America.
-While watching a dazzling island sunset, you may find yourself enthralled by the sweet murmur of a ‘ukulele, a classically Hawaiian instrument derived from the Portuguese braginha.
+While watching a dazzling island sunset at one of the many beachside restaurants or bars, you may find yourself enthralled by the sweet murmur of a ‘ukulele, a classically Hawaiian instrument derived from the Portuguese braginha.
 And, armed with a set of chopsticks in the city's diverse restaurant scene, it's easy to taste the abundance of ethnic influences.

 Even the two capitol buildings on the island contrast with and synthesize the essence of their periods in a uniquely Hawaiian way.
 Marvel over Iolani Palace, the only example of American Florentine architecture in the world, before admiring its 20th-century replacement, the Hawai‘i State Capitol, which showcases many of the Hawaiian Islands' striking natural aspects.
 Situated between the two structures is a statue of the beloved Queen Lili‘uokalani, the kingdom's last reigning monarch.